-This Beetroot Soup with Coconut Hearts and Seeded Soda Bread is too good not to share with your vegan valentine!
+Beetroot Soup decorated with Coconut Hearts – too good not to share with your vegan valentine!

 I don’t really ‘do’ Valentine’s Day – there is no card swapping or gift giving – but I do like an excuse to pretty up food and remind Mr TS just how much I love him.
 This beetroot soup was delicious but plain without those cute little hearts sashaying around on its surface.
 Now it cries out ‘Ooh, look at me, aren’t I FABULOUS?!
 See how much she adores you?!’

-A super simple soup all prettied up for your beloved vegan valentine, served with easy soda bread.
-This soup can be ready in under 20 minutes and the bread takes half an hour leaving you more time for gazing into each other's eyes.
+A super simple beetroot soup all prettied up for your beloved vegan valentine.
+This soup can be ready in under 20 minutes leaving you more time for gazing into each other's eyes.

 - 200 g (1 cup) Cooked Beetroot, roughly chopped